jharini/booknotes/system-design/system-design-interview/chapter23/README.md

 value: the number of available rooms for the given hotel ID, room type ID and date.
 ```

-Data consistency happens async and is managed by using a CDC streaming mechanism - database changes are read and applied to a separate system.
+Data consistency happens async and is managed by using a CDC (change data capture - mechanism that reads the data changes in one database and applies the changes to another database system) streaming mechanism - database changes are read and applied to a separate system.
 Debezium is a popular option for synchronizing database changes with Redis.

 Using such a mechanism, there is a possibility that the cache and database are inconsistent for some time.
 This is fine in our case because the database will prevent us from making an invalid reservation.
+Database is the source of truth for inventory data.

-This will cause some issue on the UI as a user would have to refresh the page to see that "there are no more rooms left",
-but that is something which can happen regardless of this issue if eg a person hesitates a lot before making a reservation.
+This will cause some issue on the UI as a user would have to refresh the page to see that "there are no more rooms left", but that is something which can happen regardless of this issue if eg a person hesitates a lot before making a reservation.

 Caching pros:
- * Reduced database load
+ * Reduced database load.
+Since read queries are handled by cache, database load is significantly reduced.
  * High performance, as Redis manages data in-memory

 Caching cons: